ansysresearch/cpp_eval_keras/README.md

 How to build?

 For Building on windows or Linux just use the top level cmake file which first builds the library and shows how to use it in the exe.
-If Cmake is not installed, install it for Windows or Linux first.
+If Cmake(3.1 or higher) is not installed, install it for Windows or Linux first.
+On Ubuntu, you can simply run the following command. sudo apt-get install cmake

 On Linux:
 1) Clone this repo.